-N all ages of the world, among all civilisations and all peoples, there has existed that ineradicable tendency of man which we find expressed in the words of a Roman, "Not all of me shall die."
+In all ages of the world, among all civilisations and all peoples, there has existed that ineradicable assurance in man which we find expressed in the words of a Roman: "Not all of me shall die."
 But that conviction is not in the ordinary sense of the word in itself a proof.
-It might be argued from, as found everywhere and at all times, as apparently being part of human nature; but when I use the word "proof or proofs of the existence of the soul" I do not mean to appeal to that intuition, nor to base my argument on that often expressed conviction.
+It might be argued from, as found everywhere and at all times, as apparently being part of human nature; but when I use the word "proof or proofs of the existence of the soul," I do not mean to appeal to that intuition, nor to base my argument on that often-expressed conviction.

-I intend to try to lead you step by step along a line of thought which the materialist might begin upon, although he would lose his materialism ere advancing very far; and I want to show you that in dealing with the soul we can proceed from step to step by clear and logical argument, so that the most reasonable and logical of people may be led gradually to admit the existence of a soul : or, at least. we can carry them at first to this point, that the balance of argument is in favor of such an existence. and that undoubtedly something exists beyond the mind.
+I intend to try to lead you step by step along a line of thought upon which the materialist might begin, although he would lose his materialism ere advancing very far; and I want to show you that in dealing with the soul we can proceed from step to step by clear and logical argument, so that the most reasonable tha ing ren en th th g and logical of people may be led gradually admit the existence of a soul; or, at least, can carry them at first to this point, that balance of argument is in favour of such existence, and that undoubtedly something exist beyond the brain.
 What that something is, is to be investigated by a different method of study.
 And this is much, when we can take a materialist and show him that a line of thought and of experiment is open to him which will land him in a position which almost compels him to advance, places him at a point where he can hardly logically stop, and so makes at least a prima facie ground which he may take as a platform from which to go further, as offering a sufficiently reasonable hypothesis to encourage a still deeper investigation.

-Let us, for a moment consider the basis of the materialistic argument with regard to thought and brain.
-It is an argument that now is falling entirely out of scientific favor, but it held a very high ground in scientific favor some five and twenty years ago; and at that time you could take up writer after writer amongst the respected scientists of the world, and you would be led by the whole tenor of their argument to conclude that, although they did not say so in so many words, thought was really the production, the result, of matter.
-Professor Tyndall in that famous Belfast address, when he was dealing with matter and mind, said, as you may remember, that science would probably have entirely to recast its conceptions of matter; and that is most certainly a true prophecy.
+Let us for a moment consider the basis of the materialistic argument with regard to thought and brain.
+It is an argument that now is falling entirely out of scientific favour, but it held a very high ground among scientific men some five and-twenty years ago; and at that time you could take up writer after writer amongst the respected scientists of the world, and you would be led by the whole tenor of their argument to conclude that, although they did not say so in so many words, thought was really the production, the result, of matter.
+Professor Tyndall in tho lt that famous Belfast address, when he was dealing with matter and mind, said, as you may remember, that science would probably have entirely to recast its conceptions of matter; and that is most certainly a true prophecy.
 Since the Belfast address was delivered, science has changed its conception of matter.
 It no longer gives to it the very narrow definition that it used to give in the days, say, of the youth of many of us.
-We find that nowadays matter is recognized as existing under conditions that five and twenty years ago would have been regarded as excluding the word "material," or as making it inapplicable.
+We find that nowadays matter is recognised as existing under conditions that five-and-twenty years ago would have been regarded as excluding the word "material," or as making it inapplicable.